j5inc/week9/README.md

 Shockpot is a honeypot designed to find those attempting to exploit the Bash remote code vulnerability CVE-2014-6271."

-Issues you encountered
+### Issues Encountered

-Summary of the data collected: number of attacks, number of malware samples, etc.
+### Summary of the data collected: number of attacks, number of malware samples, etc.

-Unresolved questions raised by the data collected
+### Unresolved questions raised by the data collected